howsoai/platform-installation-examples/performance/README.md

 #### NATS

 NATS is used for inter-service communication.
 This [NATS manifest](./manifests/nats.yaml) provides a configuration that runs a cluster of 3 JetStream enabled NATS servers - with increased resources.
+It also forces the NATS pods to run on seperate workers, so would need a core node pool of 3.
 Check out the [NATS Chart](https://github.com/nats-io/k8s/tree/main/helm/charts/nats) documentation for more information.

 #### Redis